Bottom Line

 Quick answer

 Pick R.E.P.O. if your group wants stronger pressure, louder physical chaos, and more “look what just happened” moments.
 Pick Content Warning if your group wants the easier yes, lighter fear, and faster social payoff.
+If your regular lobby often reaches five or six players, R.E.P.O. is also the cleaner practical choice.

 Neither game is strictly better.
 They solve two different versions of the same chaotic co-op night.